OXYGEN-NET¶

 This chapter provides examples of various OXYGEN-NET topologies, separating network and synchronization topologies for better clarity and understanding.

-Network topologies
+Network topologies¶

 The following examples show different possibilities for network topologies supported by OYXGEN-NET, including both Single-Master and Multi-Master systems.
+Although Master units are depicted as external PCs in the following illustrations, keep in mind that DEWETRON devices may also be used as Master units.

-Single-master system
+Single-master system¶

-Fig. 603 illustrates a topology where one external PC serves as the Master unit, and three Measurement Nodes function as Slave units.
+Fig. 632 illustrates a topology where one external PC serves as the Master unit, and three Measurement Nodes function as Slave units.

-Multi-Master System
+Multi-Master System¶

-Fig. 604 displays a topology where multiple external PCs serve as Master units and three Measurement Nodes acting as Slave units.
+Fig. 633 displays a topology where multiple external PCs serve as Master units and three Measurement Nodes acting as Slave units.
 All Units share the same ethernet network.

 Since DEWE3 devices are equipped with at least two Ethernet ports, a dual-LAN network can be implemented.
-Fig. 605 demonstrates an example setup with two Master units and three Slave units, where each Master has its own independent network.
+Fig. 634 demonstrates an example setup with two Master units and three Slave units, where each Master has its own independent network.

 Note